Use Security Key for 2-Step Verification

 - A Security Key that plugs into a USB port and works with FIDO Universal 2nd Factor (U2F)

 - A Security Key that works with Bluetooth Low Energy (BLE) and FIDO Universal 2nd Factor (U2F)

 - A specific app, depending on what kind of phone you have

 Decide if Security Key is right for you

 - You don't mind carrying it with you.
 A Security Key is small enough to fit on your keychain or in your wallet.

 - You use the Chrome browser on your computer.
 Security Keys don't work on other browsers, like Safari.

 - You want better protection against online scams.
 Some scammers set up phishing sites that pretend to be Google and ask for 2-Step Verification codes.
 Security Keys use encryption and work only with the sites they're supposed to, so they're more secure from these kind of attacks.

-- (iPhone users only) You don't plan to use your Google Account on your iPhone's Mail, Calendar, or Contact apps.
-Security Key doesn't work with apps that come on your iPhone, but you can use Google apps instead.
+- (iPhone users only) You don't plan to use your Google Account with your iPhone's Mail, Calendar, or Contact apps.
+Apple apps don't work with Security Keys yet, so they won't be able to access your Google data.
+Instead, you can use Google Apps, like Gmail or Google Calendar.